boltgolt/boltobserv/README.md

 3. You're done!
 Start the `Boltobserv.exe` file in the unzipped folder.
 Boltobserv should now automatically connect to CSGO when it's launched.

 Please report any bugs or feature requests here on Github.

+## License

+This project is licensed under GPL-3.
+In short, this means that all changes you make to this project need to be made open source (among other things).
+Commercial use is encouraged, as is distribution.

+The paragraph above is not legally binding.
+See the LICENSE file for the full license.